Multicultural Center (MCC)

 Pre-Requisite(s): MCC 655

 MCC 618 Human Relations and Multicultural Education (3 Credits)

 This course in intergroup education is concerned primarily with fostering better understanding and relationships among individuals and groups of different sexes, races, national origins, and socio-economic backgrounds.

-MCC 619 Americans In The World Comm.
-(3 Credits)
+MCC 619 Americans in the World Community (3 Credits)

 This course develops students' knowledge and understanding of world issues from a global perspective.
 Particular emphasis is given to the economic, cultural, social, and political interdependence of all people.
 Students also become acquainted with curriculum materials in global education for use in K-12 classes.

 MCC 620 Workshop in Open Classroom Education (3 Credits)